daoquocquyen/aap-demo/README.md

 On terminal:
     Paste the command and login
-    oc project <username-dev>   # switch to your project oc apply -f k8s/deployment.yaml -n    # create a deployment to be restarted oc apply -f k8s/aap-restart-sa.yaml   # create service account oc create token restart-deploy-secret --duration=24h   # create a token for AAP to access k8s API
+    oc project <username-dev>   # switch to your project oc apply -f k8s/deployment.yaml     # create a deployment to be restarted oc apply -f k8s/aap-restart-sa.yaml   # create service account oc create token restart-deploy-secret --duration=24h   # create a token for AAP to access k8s API